imarquart/TOM-GamesOnNetworks/README.md

 ## Empirical Applications

 The empirical literature on networks is much larger.
 The analysis of network games has clarified some issues that crop up when using data.
-Multiple equilibria means that identification is a challenge.
-Outputs being related to the eigenvalue and centralities of a matrix implies that peer effects, if unobserved or not accounted for correctly, will bias traditional econometric approaches in almost every setting.
-Finally, if networks are endogenous, a strong selection effect is to be expected.
+Strategic choice situations having possibly multiple equilibria means that identification is a challenge.
+Even if the equilibrium is unique, identification actually depends on the network structure.
+Outputs being related to the eigenvalues of a matrix implies that peer effects, if unobserved or not accounted for correctly, will bias traditional econometric approaches in almost every setting.
+Game theoretic models illustrate that "naive" estimation approaches may not actually control for peer effects.
+Finally, if networks are endogenous, a strong selection effect is to be expected and the estimation (or controlling for) peer effects or interdependencies may be at risk.

 The issue of identification has been raised first by Manski for peer groups: